a3huang/dsp/statistics/8-3-scoring.md

 Below is the accompanying histogram for these results.
 ![alt-text](https://github.com/a3huang/dsp/blob/master/img/hist-8-3.png)

 As we can see, despite the large sample size, the histogram is skewed and there is a clear bias as it tends to overestimate the true scoring rate of 4.
-We can also see this from the mean error (or bias), which has a value of 2.
-This tells us that on average (out of 10,000 trials) the estimated scoring rate overestimates the true scoring rate by 2.
+We can also see this from the bias (or mean error), which has a value of 2.
+This tells us that on average (out of 10,000 trials) the estimated scoring rate overestimates the true scoring rate by 2 goals.

 It is interesting to note that for small values of lambda, the histograms of the estimates tend to be skewed, even for very large values of n.
-However, once lambda gets large enough (at about 80), increasing n tends to make the histograms look more symmetric.
+However, once lambda gets large enough (after about 80), increasing n tends to make the histograms look more symmetric.

 Below is a histogram for a sample size of 10,000 and a lambda of 100.
 ![alt-text](https://github.com/a3huang/dsp/blob/master/img/hist2-8-3.png)

-The following table presents results for several sample sizes, while keeping lam = 100 constant.
+The following table presents results for several sample sizes, while holding lam = 100 constant.

 |Sample Size|Bias|RMSE|Standard Error|90% Confidence Interval|
 |:---|:---:|:---:|:---:|:---:|